 Groundwater discharges from the well start-up and treatment system operations will be reinfiltrated back into the same groundwater basin.
-Therefore, the groundwater quality of the aquifer is not expected to be impacted by the recharge operations as no new pollutants are introduced during the recharge.
+Therefore, the groundwater quality of the aquifer is not impacted by the recharge operations as no new pollutants are introduced in the recharge, therefore, receiving water limitations are not applicable.